I think you will agree with me when I say:

 Obviously those two statements contradict each other and you’re sending the wrong message to him: that you’re playing games – a dangerous aspect to reveal.

-Which leaves us with the fourth and final option: strict NC.
+Which leaves us with the fourth and final option: strict No Contact.

 It’s the most effective choice.
 But how to handle doubts?
 Well if you’ve been paying attention up until now then this question shouldn’t even enter your thoughts but just as an added reassurance, consider your other options and you’ll soon realize that this is your best shot.